GDhasade/NationalGrid_Electricity_Demand_TSA/README.md

         - Also for the whole month electricity demand is consistent.
         - Hence to adjust or handle this outlier we impute the mean/avg demand in whole month.

-**2. Statistical Test**
+#### 2. Statistical Test
 - To check data is normally distributed or not using - Shapiro-Wilk Test.

 <img src="Images/WithoutOutlier.png" height="400">

-**3. TIME SERIES FORECASTING MODEL**
+#### 3. TIME SERIES FORECASTING MODEL
 Followed below steps:

-**Step 1.
-Time Series Decomposition plot**
+#### Step 1.
+Time Series Decomposition plot
 - Allow to identify Seasonality-Trend-Error/Remainder.

 <img src="Images/Decomposition.png" height="400">

-**Step 2.
-Determine ARIMA terms**
+#### Step 2.
+Determine ARIMA terms
 - Check data is stationary or not:
     - Performed Dicky-Fuller statistical test - found data is not stationary.
 - To make it stationary:
     - Took 2 time differencing to make data stationary.

-**Stationary Data**
+#### Stationary Data

 <img src="Images/diff1sationary.png" height="400">
 <img src="Images/diff2stationary.png" height="400">

-**Step 3a.
-Term Identification & Train SARIMA Model**
+#### Step 3a.
+Term Identification & Train SARIMA Model
 - As our data is seasonal so we have to determine seasonal as well as non seasonal parameters - Inshort, ARIMA (p,d,q) (P,D,Q)m

-**Identify Baseline Model parameters**
+#### Identify Baseline Model parameters**
 - To get baseline parameters impute different set of patterns and identify low best AIC value
-    - Found:
+- Results as below:
 <img src="Images/BaslineResult.png" height="400">

-**Manually or with help of statistical analysis:**
+#### Manually or with help of statistical analysis:
 - Autocorelation & Partial Autocorelation

 <img src="Images/AutoCorrelation.png" height="400">
 <img src="Images/PartialAutoCorrelation.png" height="400">

-**Explanation:**
+#### Explanation:
 - The above plots helps us to identify we have to select AR-K lags or MA
 - ACF plot:
     - As it have exponential decrease or lags1 have correlation with previous lag0.